segmentio/segment-docs/src/unify/insights.md

 ## Audit trail

 The Audit trail displays all audit actions that occur in your Unify space.
+This can include, for example, a user creating an access token or modifying Unify settings.

-Click an audit trail log to view specific audit event details in your workspace.
+Click an audit log link to view the user who initiated the action, timestamp, and log details.